 You’ll find different gauge sizes in the market, like .043-inch, .050-inch, .058-inch, and .063-inch.
 Remember, selecting the wrong size for your chainsaw could lead to less traction during the cutting operations.

 When calculating the chain’s pitch, you’ll need to get the overall distance between 3 rivets and divide them into two.

 This computation will lead you to the chain’s total size.
-We recommend using a tape measure or ruler for easy measurement .
+I recommend using a tape measure or ruler for easy measurement .

 Gauge and Pitch to Chain Number

 After getting the three crucial measurements, proceed to the below chart to identify which chain type suits your chainsaw.